bcarterterp/Flap/README.md

 This project provides an abstract class to support multiple Analytics platforms, the class can be found at `lib/domain/repository/analytics_repository.dart`.
 Users are expected to provide implementations for `logEvent, setUserProperties, and screenView` and instantiate the class in `lib/data/repository/analytics/analytics_repository_impl.dart`.
 The presentation layer can access analytics via the `analyticsProvider` defined in the providers file.

 ### Bitrise
-Bitrise is a Continious Integration & Delivery platform that we use to run workflows on our project.
+Bitrise is a Continuous Integration & Delivery platform that we use to run workflows on our project.

 To test Bitrise locally, install Bitrise on your machine: